-Identifying and training workers to be good managers is costly and difficult, particularly for low-margin labor-intensive manufacturing firms in developing countries.
+Identifying and training workers to be good managers is costly and difficult, particularly for low-margin, labor-intensive manufacturing firms in developing countries.

-With the aim of reducing the cost for firms, we developed a screening questionnaire and analysis algorithm, which ranks candidates on managerial dimensions, hitherto unaccounted. [read more in ‘Managerial Quality and Productivity Dynamics’]
+With the aim of reducing the cost for firms, we developed a screening questionnaire and analysis algorithm, which ranks candidates on managerial dimensions hitherto unaccounted. [read more in ‘Managerial Quality and Productivity Dynamics’]

-Preliminary analysis indicates that the training made production lines 8% more efficient, and that female workers with trained supervisors 20% less likely to report workplace harassment.
+Preliminary analysis indicates that the training made production lines 8% more efficient, and that female workers with trained supervisors were 20% less likely to report workplace harassment.

-The applications are being co-developed with the trainers and supervisors by utilizing human centered design approach at Shahi Exports.
+The applications are being co-developed with the trainers and supervisors by utilizing a human centered design approach at Shahi Exports.
 Undergoing this process will allow us to later contextualize the application when we take it to other firms.

 Few tools or services currently exist to measure these types of managerial qualities for labor-intensive industries in developing countries.
-Given the sheer scale of the workforce, high rate of worker turnover, and average educational background, existing technologies are expensive to be utilized for an extended period and at scale.
-Moreover, they fall short of addressing issues contextual to this industry.
+Given the sheer scale of the workforce, high rate of worker turnover, and average educational background, existing technologies are too expensive to be utilized for an extended period and at scale.
+Moreover, they fall short in addressing issues contextual to this industry.

-This application will allow for self-administration and efficient scaling.
+Our application will allow for self-administration and efficient scaling.
 This low-cost mode of delivery, backed by rigorous testing, will not only deliver returns for firms via productivity and worker retention, but also welfare gains for workers.

 We foresee that these ideas can apply more broadly to other garment manufacturing firms concentrated in low to middle income countries such as those in Bangladesh, China, Ethiopia, and Vietnam.